 Crisis Readiness and Response

-A key role for the board is to work with management to develop and approve a robust crisis response plan tailored to the company’s specific risk profile, periodically engage in disaster rehearsal exercises, and test and refresh the response plan as appropriate.
+A vital role for the board is to work with management to develop and approve a robust crisis response plan tailored to its specific risk profile, periodically engage in disaster rehearsal exercises, and test and refresh the response plan as appropriate.
 A pivotal component of any crisis response plan is the communication protocol, which should address the following questions at a minimum:

 - Who gets notified—for example, the board, trusted advisors, regulators, customers, shareholders, or other stakeholders—and when?